dayahh/Flixster/README.md

 #### REQUIRED (10pts)
-- [x] (10pts) User can view a list of movies (title and overview) currently playing in theaters from the Movie Database API.
+- [x] (10pts) User can view a list of movies (title, poster image and overview) currently playing in theaters from the Movie Database API.

 ### App Walkthough GIF